SmalandTV/EphedraRPG/Starting Guide T0-T2.md

 ##### Now you wanna head to the level 100 zone<br />
 ![zone 100](https://user-images.githubusercontent.com/35559819/35090141-1eb4a658-fc39-11e7-90c9-8d6976bd5dda.PNG)<br />

-### 7th Upgrade boss, if you can't kill this boss, level up some more, next zone is even harder.<br />
+### 7th Horn Upgrade boss, if you can't kill this boss, level up some more, next zone is even harder.<br />
 ![seventh upgrade boss](https://user-images.githubusercontent.com/35559819/35090158-2067fae0-fc39-11e7-8483-d9c2c9b687c6.PNG)<br />

 ##### After you finished the sluggish giant, you wanna head back to the wolf forest and enter the portal behind the first wolf boss.<br />